 Housing is included in the program fee.
 Students are housed in University of Glasgow shared flats, which are arranged through the program.

 All rooms have Internet access, laundry facilities on the premises, and a shared kitchen.
 Rooms are typically furnished with a bed, duvet, pillow and bed linens, desk, desk lamp, chairs, wardrobe, storage shelves, book shelf, and bulletin/white board.

 Within each flat, there is a shared kitchen which is usually equipped with a stove, refrigerator, microwave, kettle, toaster, dining table and chairs, and shelves.
 Students need to provide their own dishes, cutlery, cooking utensils, and towels.

-- University of Glasgow and London orientation program
+- University of Glasgow orientation program

 - Program-sponsored activities and excursions

 - Access to educational facilities at host university